Help kids like Zahli beat cancer.

 In April, Zahli underwent a gruelling five-hour operation to remove 16cm of bone in her lower leg.
 With the help of her medical team, crutches, and her steely determination, she was walking within days of the surgery, but the recovery process will be long.

 Jason says, “All we ask is for Zahli to be able to get back home and to try and lead a normal life, go down to the beach, go swimming and catch up with friends.
 People always think ‘it will never be me’ and then suddenly, it is.”

 Zahli’s battle with cancer is only just beginning but her courage inspires us.

 “If she had her hair, you wouldn’t even know what she’s going through,” Jason says.
 “She’s a little pocket rocket.
 She’s a very strong little girl.”

-The Women’s & Children’s Hospital Foundation fund medical research to find cures for paediatric cancer, support vulnerable families who have sick children and are experiencing financial duress, run Play Therapy programs for patients and their siblings, and help kids transition back to school through the Oncology School Visit Program.
+The Women’s & Children’s Hospital Foundation funds medical research to find cures for paediatric cancer, supports vulnerable families who have sick children and are experiencing financial duress, runs Play Therapy programs for patients and their siblings, and helps kids transition back to school through the Oncology School Visit Program.

 Your support is helping to find cures for paediatric cancer.

 The Women’s & Children’s Hospital Foundation invests over $1.5 million each year in South Australia’s best and brightest medical researchers to drive better health outcomes for children and ensure the Women’s and Children’s Hospital retains leaders in specialised paediatric and maternal medicine.